SyedMoasib000/ai-system-design-guide/08-memory-and-state/04-agentic-memory-mem0.md

 ### Q: How do you handle "Memory Fatigue" where an agent brings up too many irrelevant past details?

 **Strong answer:**
 We use **Thresholded Relevance**.
-Mem0 returns a "Relevance Score" for every recalled fact.
+Mem0 returns a \"Relevance Score\" for every recalled fact.
 We only inject facts into the prompt if their score is $>0.85$.
-Additionally, we use **Negative Retrieval**—the agent is instructed to only use memory if it directly contradicts a potential hallucination or answers a current "Unknown."
-We also perform **Memory Pruning** where "Low-Value" memories (e.g., "The user mentioned it's raining") are automatically deleted after 24 hours.
+Additionally, we use **Negative Retrieval**: the agent is instructed to only use memory if it directly contradicts a potential hallucination or answers a current \"Unknown.\" We also perform **Memory Pruning** where \"Low-Value\" memories (e.g., \"The user mentioned it's raining\") are automatically deleted after 24 hours.

 ---